 Your details should automatically be on the register.
 You can check that your name is on the register or update your details.

-If you are in the age range 50–64 and you have not yet been offered an appointment, you may contact BreastCheck directly.
+You'll first be invited for screening between the ages of 50 and 52.
+If you are aged between 50 and 69 and you have not yet been offered an appointment, contact BreastCheck directly.